 Step #3: Submit the UH System Application Form and KCC Admissions Application/Checklist Form.

-If you are new, transferring or returning to Kapiʻolani Community College, submit an (online) “University of Hawaiʻi System Application Form.”
+If you are new, transferring or returning to Kapiʻolani Community College, submit an Online Application Form

 All students applying to the Long-Term Care Nurse Aide Program must complete a (Nurse Aide) Admissions Application/Checklist Form which may be obtained by accessing the Forms & Documents section within the Long-Term Care Nurse Aide Program webpage, and then selecting the (Nurse Aide) Admissions Application/Checklist Form.